 - Webinar (September 2016): Whose responsibility is it to push for well-planned exit?
-INTRAC ran a free webinar which included presentations on research in Vietnam from Kennesaw State University and post-exit evaluations from Valuing Voices.
+INTRAC ran a free webinar (watch the recording) which included presentations on research in Vietnam from Kennesaw State University and post-exit evaluations from Valuing Voices.

 - Webinars (February and April 2016): PPA Partnership Learning Group calls on exit.
 INTRAC participated in webinars on partnership and exit and the long-term impact of exit.
 We presented findings from our work on post-closure evaluation.

 - Panel discussion (November 2013): INTRAC chaired the panel ‘Finding closure: the challenge of ending programmes well’ at the Bond Annual Conference in 2013 with speakers from Concern Worldwide, European Foundation Centre, Cafod and EveryChild.